 Not solely Google Earth image but in combination with other navigation software as

-Unfortunately, I couldn’t find English version (I speak Russian fluently) but even using Google Translator; you be able to understand the main idea.
-It looks really cool free soft for PC; MAC version has not been found.
+Unfortunately, I couldn’t find the English version (I speak Russian fluently) but even using Google Translator; you be able to understand the main idea.
+It looks really cool free soft for PC; the MAC version has not been found.

 Together with OpenCPN.

-It is free, open source software for marine navigation.
+It is free, open-source software for marine navigation.
 It is available for Mac OSX, Microsoft Windows, GNU/Linux, BSDs, and Solaris.
 The latest stable version of OpenCPN at the time of writing is 4.6.1 released March 31, 2017.

-I would not like to overwrite tips and tricks how to use Google Earth navigation posted by Pacific cruiser Rory Garland, you can read it here.
+I would not like to overwrite tips and tricks on how to use Google Earth navigation posted by Pacific cruiser Rory Garland, you can read it here.
 Just my two cents.
 To use Google Maps for Marine Navigation the Internet connection is essential, luckily cell phone coverage today is good even in remote Pacific island areas and internet connection accordingly.
 Even if you lose the internet, you can prepare your sailing route and voyage plan beforehand.

 Another similar technique I found is by using EarthNC.

-See Seek Navigation tool is Google Maps distance calculator and could be helpful as quick route planner to calculate fuel consumption and other estimates of an expected voyage.
+See Seek Navigation tool is Google Maps distance calculator and could be helpful as a quick route planner to calculate fuel consumption and other estimates of an expected voyage.

 Most likely you can find another way How to use Google Maps for marine navigation but I’d like to say my conclusion regarding the topic.